Legislation Details

 Exception: The Department of Licenses and Inspections may promulgate regulations regarding conditions under which Certificates of Rental Suitability may be issued, despite violations of Section PM-108.1.3 (Unsafe shared retaining walls).

-(.3) The owner of the premises to be leased acknowledges the obligation to provide a fit and habitable property and states that (1) all fire protection and smoke detection equipment for the premises are present and in proper operating order in accordance with all applicable requirements of The Philadelphia Code and regulations and standards adopted thereunder; (2) the operating systems are working properly to provide a fit and habitable condition; and (3) that the premises is free of unfit, unsafe, or imminently dangerous conditions; and (4) the owner will continue to maintain all fire protection and smoke detection equipment for the premises in accordance with all applicable requirements of The Philadelphia Code and regulations and standards adopted thereunder, will continue to maintain the operating systems in proper working order, will continue to ensure that the property is free of any unfit, unsafe, and imminently dangerous conditions, and will continue to maintain the property in a fit and habitable condition.
+(.3) The owner of the premises to be leased acknowledges the obligation to provide a fit and habitable property and states that (1) all fire protection and smoke detection equipment for the premises are present and in proper operating order in accordance with all applicable requirements of The Philadelphia Code and regulations and standards adopted thereunder; (2) the operating systems are working properly to provide a fit and habitable condition; and (3) that the premises are free of unfit, unsafe, or imminently dangerous conditions, as defined by Sections PM-108, PM-109, and PM-110; and (4) the owner will continue to maintain all fire protection and smoke detection equipment for the premises in accordance with all applicable requirements of The Philadelphia Code and regulations and standards adopted thereunder, will continue to maintain the operating systems in proper working order, will continue to ensure that the property is free of any unfit, unsafe, and imminently dangerous conditions as defined by Sections PM-108, PM-109, and PM-110, and will continue to maintain the property in a fit and habitable condition.

 (c) The Certificate shall set forth the applicable rental license number for the property, the date of the last inspection conducted by the Department (where applicable) and the applicable zoning designation, and shall set out the process by which a tenant may request a further inspection of the property by the Department.

-(d) Failure by the owner to correct code violations covered by subsection (2)(b)(.3) within thirty (30) days of receiving a notice of violation, or sooner as indicated by the Department, shall be considered to be noncompliance with this Section.
+(d) Failure by the owner to correct unsafe, unfit, or imminently dangerous code violations as defined by Sections PM-108, PM-109, and PM-110 [covered by subsection (2)(b)(.3)] within thirty (30) days of receiving a notice of violation, or sooner as indicated by the Department, shall be considered to be noncompliance with this Section, so long as the owner has not timely appealed the notice of violation.

 (e) Proactive Inspection Program.
-The Department is authorized to establish a Proactive Inspection Program in order to inspect all residential rental properties on a regular cycle by July, 2030.
+The Department is authorized to establish a Proactive Inspection Program in order to inspect all residential rental properties and units registered to a rental license pursuant to Section 9-3902 (“Rental Licenses”), identified as Residential Dwellings or Rooming Houses / Boarding Houses, on a regular cycle by July 2030, provided that such inspections are feasible in the interests of health and safety.

 (f) Reporting Requirements.